Where will future US PGA Championships be played? - bunkered.co.uk

 Along with the Masters, US Open and the Open, the US PGA Championship is one of golf's four men's majors.

-This year's event is the 101st edition of the championship and has a new May date, having previously traditionally brought the curtain down on the men's major season in its old August slot.
+This year's event, taking place at Southern Hills Country Club in Oklahoma is the 104th edition of the championship.

-The notorious Black Course at Bethpage State Park will stage the championship for the first time this year - but where will future editions take place?
+This will be the fifth time that the Tulsa course has staged the battle for the Wanamaker Trophy - but where will future editions take place?

 We've got all the info you need...